Naresea/splittermond4foundry/README.md

 - There's no compendium content
 -> I hope there will be at some point. :) I don't know how much of the rulebooks I am allowed to provide as compendium, though.

-- The portrait icon sucks.
--> I know... it works for some portraits, for others you have to tweak the image a bit.
-Eventually I want to add a "journal" tab that displays the full image and where you can keep records on how you earned money, XP etc. When I'm there I'll change the portrait field to display the token, which should be a far better fit.